 Retail is changing to meet customers where they are: not only in stores, but online, on the go, and on their mobile devices.
-More than ever, social media is influencing purchase decisions—through user-generated content, social influencers, ratings ang reviews, data-driven advertising and increasing native purchase on Facebook, Instagram, Pinterest, YouTube, and We Chat.
+More than ever, social media is influencing purchase decisions—through user-generated content, social influencers, ratings and reviews, data-driven advertising, and increasing native purchases on Facebook, Instagram, Pinterest, YouTube, and We Chat.

 With more than 75 percent of customers using social media in their buying process, according to IBM, it’s important to use these channels to grow your retail business.
 That’s why you should have a social commerce strategy.

 We believe social commerce doesn’t solely live in social media channels.
 That’s just one piece of the puzzle.
 Instead, brands should focus on how social can help attract, engage, and retain customers throughout the entire customer journey.